Victorgonbu/Paw-shaped-RoR-capstone/README.md

 # Ruby on Rails Capstone project

 For this Ruby on Rails capstone project i was requested to build a website based on [lifestyle articles](https://www.behance.net/gallery/14554909/liFEsTlye-Mobile-version) design idea by Nelson Sakwa on Behance.
-Follow the given design of the website, but must personalize the content.
+The given design of the website was followed, but all the content was customized.

 ![Website index](/app/assets/images/app_main_screen.png)
 <br />